CemOlmez/rteca-case-study/README.md

 ---

-## Known Improvements & Next Steps

-- Final fixes for Office page edge cases
-- UI/UX polish (spacing, consistency, labels)
-- Optional pagination and search enhancements
-- Minor code cleanup and refactoring

----

 ## Testing

-Testing wasn't added in this version due to time limitations and focus on core functionality.
-I plan to implement proper unit and integration tests in future iterations using Jest/React Testing Library for the frontend and pytest for the backend.
+Testing wasn't added

 ---

 ## Assumptions & Tradeoffs

 - No authentication layer was added to keep the scope focused on CRUD operations
-- No automated tests were included due to time constraints
+- No tests were included
 - The project prioritizes clarity and correctness over feature depth
 - Docker Compose is used for local orchestration only
 - PostgreSQL data persists locally via Docker volumes but no cloud deployment was configured